A Testimony is given in worship at St. Luke’s Lutheran Church of Logan Square on Sunday, June 3, 2018

 I honestly kind of didn’t realize what was happening, because there was not one big event that I could point to as a cause.
 Rather, it was the combination of dozens of experiences, each of which might have been manageable on their own, but cumulatively became overwhelming.

-The straw that really broke the camel’s back was discovering last July that I had a bed bug infestation in my room.
+The straw that really broke the camel’s back was discovering that last July that I had a bed bug infestation in my room.
 I was already having trouble sleeping, so constantly thinking about the creepy crawlies all night and worrying about spreading the bugs to other places added an entirely new level of stress, anxiety, and insomnia that made getting through each day a herculean task.
 I took the stress on my own shoulders.
 I knew that there was a Commercial Pest Control Services business that you could call if you were a business, but I didn’t know you could call people out to your home for bed bugs.
 That would have made things a lot easier, but I guess I wasn’t thinking straight.

 So, I found myself taking a sick day to deal with both the bed bugs and my mental health.

-I stationed myself at the dining room table with the contact information for the behavioural health clinic that is part of the behemoth medical group of my doctor’s office.
-I took a sip of water, and worked up the energy and courage to dial the number.
+I stationed myself at the dining room table with the contact information for the behavioral health clinic that is part of the behemoth medical group of my doctor’s office.
+I took a sip of water and worked up the energy and courage to dial the number.

 After I hung up the phone, I vividly remember feeling lost in the system.